carolagirolami/IBMCOS-ingestion-api/README.md

 ![Architecture Diagram](images/flow.png)

-1. The external application invokes REST apis
+1. The external application invokes INGESTION REST APIs
-2. In case of upload request the INGESTION application invoke the hl7parser cloud function to validate and extract metadata from HL7 documents
+2. In case of upload request the application invokes the hl7parser cloud function to validate and extract metadata from HL7 documents
 3. The application access the Cloud Object Storage instance to store valid documents, get document metadata, content and search by key.
 4. To search by metadata the sqlcloud function is invoked.
 5. The sqlcloudfunction runs sql statements using the SQL Query service.

-## Steps
+## Preliminary Steps

 1. [Create and configure an Cloud Object Storage service instance](#1-create_cos_instance)
 2. [Create a SQL Query service instance](#2-create_sql_instance)